collective/collective.quickupload/README.rst

 collective.quickupload.portlet
 ------------------------------

-- a portlet calling the quickupload ajax view (it's also an example on how to use the quick_upload view)
+- a portlet calling the quickupload Ajax view (it's also an example on how to use the quick_upload view)

 - the portlet is not assigned (can be done TTW or in another package)